glennawatson/GitSMimeSign/README.md

 TimeAuthorityUrl=http://url.to/timestamp/authority
 ```

-### Optional: Configure Yubikey

-Export out a PFX file from the X.509 certificate.
-Make a backup in a safe location of this file, if someone gets it they can pretend to be you.

 ### Optional: Disable telemetry

 We track non-personal information to Application Insights, this can be turned off in the case for example your employer disallows telemetry.